andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 }
 ```

-In case of an error, our current code results runtime errors and unexpected behavior:
+In case of an error, our current code then results in runtime errors and unexpected behavior:

 ```tsx
 function PokemonCard({ pokemon }: Pokemon) {